 Students will attend the weekly conferences with the Med/Peds residents including Med/Peds Grand Rounds.

 Students must be present every weekday.
 Students are allowed two excused absences for interviews during the four week rotation.
 The excused absence must be approved by the attending physician.
 Any additional absences must be approved by the attending physician and course director and must be made up before the semester is completed.
 Documentation of such interviews must be provided to the course director.
 Students will receive an incomplete until such absences have been made up.
 Make-up days are at the discretion of the Course Director.

 The student is expected to use general reference material such as Harrison’s Principles of Internal Medicine and Nelson’s Textbook of Pediatrics and specialty texts to achieve a basic understanding of their patients’ diseases and their practical management.
 The resources of the residents, and attending physicians should be used routinely to supplement the student’s reading, as well as recourse to journal articles and internet resources as needed.

 SPECIFIC DUTIES OF SENIOR STUDENTS:

-Students will spend 20 hours per week at Willis Knighton Bossier, 8 hours per week at University Health Med/Peds Continuity Clinic, 8 hours per week individualized learning,
+Students will spend 8 hours per week at University Health Med/Peds Continuity Clinic, 8-12 hours per week in MedPeds Faculty Clinic, 24 hours per week individualized learning,

 Evaluation: Students will receive an informal formative evaluation from the attending physician at the end of the first two weeks of the rotation.
 Students will receive a summative evaluation by the attending physician at the end of the four week rotation